fg-research/website/blog/product/posts/inception-time-epilepsy-recognition.rst

 in the format required by the InceptionTime SageMaker algorithm.
 The algorithm expects the column names of the one-hot encoded class labels to start with :code:`"y"` and the column names of the time series values to start with :code:`"x"`.
-The algorithm also requires including unique sample identifiers in the :code:`"sample"` column and unique feature identifiers in the :code:`"feature"` column,
+The algorithm also requires including unique sample identifiers in a column named :code:`"sample"` and unique feature identifiers in a column named :code:`"feature"`.

 .. code:: python